 Then, adding insult to injury, Major got neutered too.

-Of course, when my faithful pooch finally awoke in the
+Of course, when my faithful pooch finally awoke

 Continue reading Surefire Tips for Keeping Pet Medical Costs Low